 There are some exceptions to the above ground rules.
 For example, reviews within the Arts & Culture section may have the author’s opinion–like a Commentary article–but they would still be published under Arts & Culture because of their core content.
 Similarly, a profile of a student-athlete would publish in the Sports section even though profiles are typically published in the Features section.
-When in doubt, come to a meeting (Mondays at 9 p.m. and Fridays at 2 p.m. in Hill 111) and ask!
+When in doubt, come to a meeting (Wednesdays at 9:30 p.m. and Fridays at 2 p.m. in Hill 111) and ask!

 3. Get Approval